 Armstrong has a personal securities transaction policy in place to monitor the personal securities transactions and securities holdings of each "Access Person" to avoid such conflicts of interest.
 Armstrong's securities transaction policy requires that an Access Person provide the Chief Compliance Officer or his designee with a written report of their current securities holdings within ten (10) days of becoming an Access Person.
 Additionally, each Access Person must provide the Chief Compliance Officer or his designee with a written report of the Access Person's current securities holdings at least once each twelve (12) month period thereafter on a date that Armstrong selects.
-Finally, each Access Person must provide the Chief Compliance Officer or his designee with a written report of the Access Person's securities transactions in certain reportable securities each calendar quarter.
+Finally, each Access Person must provide the Chief Compliance Officer or his designee with a written report of the Access Person's current securities holdings at least once each twelve (12) month period thereafter on a date that Armstrong selects.
+Finally, each Access Person's securities transactions in certain reportable securities each calendar quarter.

 Access Persons are permitted to invest in private placements and limited offerings if there are no material conflicts with client interests.
 Armstrong maintains policies and procedures detailed in its Code of Ethics to ensure that Access Person investment in these opportunities does not impede Armstrong's fiduciary duty.
-The Chief Compliance Officer is responsible to pre-approve all

-Access Person investment in private or limited offerings as well as initial public offerings.
+The Chief Compliance Officer is responsible to pre-approve all Access Person investment in private or limited offerings as well as initial public offerings.
 Armstrong has not and will not favor any client in terms of fees or allocation of investments in exchange for Access Person opportunities to invest in private or limited offerings sponsored by clients.